Can you have a successful podcast if you’re not dropping episodes weekly?

 Just remember that means your audience growth will probably be slower than if you released episodes more frequently but you can always increase things once you get the hang of it and you’re getting more ears on your show.

-Hello.
-Welcome to the show.
-Today I've got a question that I've been asked in a few different ways.
+Today I've got a question that I've been asked in a few different ways, so I'm like, this is actually something that a lot of people are thinking about.

-So I'm like, this is actually something that a lot of people are thinking about.
 The question is basically around episode frequency and whether you have to release a show weekly.

 So Kay asked me specifically, like, is it okay if I release a show fortnightly?
-Donna's also asked me in the beginning if weekly is too hard to commit to.
-Can once a fortnight work?
+Donna's also asked me, in the beginning, if weekly is too hard to commit to, can once a fortnight work?
+And isn't it better to have a crack and then increase it to weekly over time?

-The thing about weekly episode drops is if your main goal is maintaining and growing audience, then you have to hit that frequency, at least to meet that goal.
+The thing about weekly episode drops is, if your main goal is maintaining and growing audience, then you have to hit that frequency — at least to meet that goal.

-Now, if you are a network and you have ads that need to be delivered and you have to hit certain download numbers and you have impressions that need to be reached and those kind of things, that is a really important thing.
+Now, if you are a network and you have ads that need to be delivered and you have to hit certain download numbers and you have impressions that need to be reached and those kinds of things, that is a really important thing.
 So you release episodes every single week.

 You have to kind of build them back.

-Now, that's totally fine if you're just doing something from home for the love of it, but if you have ad requirements and clients that need to have things delivered, like, that's just not a possibility.
+Now, that's totally fine if you're just doing something from home for the love of it, but if you have ad requirements and clients that need to have things delivered, that's just not a possibility.

-But if you are just doing this at home for the passion and the love of it, and you want to do it and start it, and you cannot possibly commit to weekly, of course, you can start with less frequency.
+But if you are just doing this at home for the passion and the love of it, and you want to do it and start it, and you cannot possibly commit to weekly, of course you can start with less frequency.

 It's really just understanding that you will always have a better chance of building audience if you are dropping episodes consistently on a weekly basis.
 So if you want to start fortnightly and get in a rhythm of that, yes, you can build audience.